 The damage to the tabs means that when put back together, the case doesn’t close tightly.
 Since it is inside, in a dry stable area it’s not a huge problem, but still, it’s something that should never happen.
 I mentioned this when I contacted Raymarine support, but they glossed over the issue.
-I might still put in a warranty claim, but it seems excessive when I could get by with double-sided tape.

 The Raymarine P70s and hooking it all up